LASER-UMASS/cs520-examples/simplestats/README.md

 2. Run `ant compile` to compile Basic Statistics.
 The compiled class files will be in the *bin* directory.

+3. Run `ant document` to generate javadoc for Basic Statistics.
+The generated HTML files will be in the *jdoc* directory.

-3. Run `ant clean` whenever you want to clean up the project (i.e., delete all generated files).
+4. Run `ant clean` whenever you want to clean up the project (i.e., delete all generated files).

 #### How to run Basic Statistics from the terminal: